Martha Garcia (New Mexico politician)

-Martha Garcia (born 1949 or 1950) is an American politician who is serving as a member of the New Mexico House of Representatives for the 6th district.
+Martha Garcia (born 1949 or 1950) is an American politician serving as a member of the New Mexico House of Representatives for the 6th district.
 She assumed office on February 27, 2025.
-Governor Michelle Lujan Grisham appointed her to fill the vacant seat which contains the Pueblo of Zuni and parts of the Navajo Nation.
-Garcia is a former Cibola County Commissioner.
+Governor Michelle Lujan Grisham appointed her to fill the vacant seat which contains the Zuni Indian Reservation and parts of the Navajo Nation.
+Garcia is a former Cibola County commissioner.